 During my recent travel in Vietnam, I came to appreciate the presence of hammocks in every restaurant, hotel or coffee shop , regardless of how remote or secluded the location may be.

-The Incredible Benefits of Hanging In The Air
+Research Based Benefits of Hanging In The Air

 1. Hammocks naturally support the spine’s shape, reducing pressure on the back and helping relieve pain caused by the office desks’ poor posture.

-4. The gentle rhythmic movement and cocoon-like feeling of a hammock can minimize distractions, helping us achieve a flow state and work more efficiently on complex tasks.
+4. The gentle rhythmic movement and cocoon-like feeling of a hammock can minimize distractions, helping us to achieve a flow state and work more efficiently on complex tasks.

 I hope this has made you consider adding a hammock to your office or home workspace.

-It can be used both to relief any back pain but most importantly as a fantastic tool for daydreaming, known to be my most effective work-hack, read more about why knowledge workers should daydream at least 3 times a day.
+It can be used both to relieve any back pain but most importantly as a fantastic tool for daydreaming, known to be my most effective work-hack, read more about why knowledge workers should daydream at least 3 times a day.